Strategic Security Architectures for Digital Transformation

 What does ideal collaboration between Security Architects and Enterprise Architects look like?

-Effective collaboration between Security Architects and Enterprise Architects is crucial for developing robust, secure and business-supporting IT architectures.
-The synergy of both roles enables the integration of security aspects into the overarching enterprise architecture and ensures that security is viewed as an integral component rather than a retrofitted add-on.
+Effective collaboration between Security Architects and Enterprise Architects is crucial for developing solid, secure and business-supporting IT architectures.
+The collaboration of both roles enables the integration of security aspects into the overarching enterprise architecture and ensures that security is viewed as an integral component rather than a retrofitted add-on.

 🤝 Foundations of Successful Collaboration: